 The lesson I found interesting was a mention about how important it is to use our hands when learning a new skill.
 Learning by hands had long pre-dated language.
 Humans have evolved to be excellent at learning when their hands are engaged.
 However, the modern world is becoming increasingly hands-free.
 Today we push pixels with our computers and mobile devices.
 We are becoming more and more disconnected from using our hands in dexterous movements.
 By getting our hands involved with learning as if we were still craftsmen, we could become more efficient and creative learners, which will help us on our paths to Mastery.

 How can we re-engage our hands if all our work is digital?
 Some tech friends of mine have become skilled at drawing.
 Here are some examples.

 - Joe Crawford, who is an excellent programmer, continues to create very good sketches.

 - INeedCoffee contributor Paul Muller of Caffination has also been creating better and better sketches over the past few years.

 - Another INeedCoffee contributor Mike Rohde started sketching images during office meetings and got so into it that he shared what he learned in a recently published book titled The Sketchnote Handbook.

 I haven’t been drawing, although those three examples are quite inspiring.
-My hands on skill for the past few years has been learning how to cook and making ferments.
-Today when I make a kimchi, my hands move as effortless as when I’m driving a stick shift.
+My hands-on skill for the past few years has been learning how to cook and making ferments.
+Today when I make kimchi, my hands move as effortlessly as when I’m driving a stick shift.
 Although it may appear complicated to the observer and especially when you read the steps involved, it does seem as if the hands have an intelligence of their own.
 The more times you repeat the action, the smarter the hands get.

 Thinking about ways we can engage our hands in learning is the important lesson I got from Mastery.
 What methods of active hands learning are you currently doing?